 A 2010 article in the Wall Street Journal reported that engineering graduates made an average of $56,000 at their first job out of college--the highest among all majors surveyed.
 But salary isn't the only appealing part of earning a degree in engineering or construction.
 A 2007 report by the U.S. Department of Labor warned that a shortage of workers in STEM (science, technology, engineering and mathematics) fields could limit U.S. economic growth and global competitiveness.
 In turn, however, the shortage of workers in these fields increases the demand for individuals who are educated and skilled to work in them.

-In short, graduates with traditional and online degrees in engineering and construction can be poised for excellent future job opportunities.
+In short, graduates with traditional and online degree programs in engineering and construction can be poised for excellent future job opportunities.

 The fields of engineering and construction encompass a wide range of professions that primarily deal with designing and building things.
 From construction management to mechanical engineering, carpentry to drafting and design, there is a range of career paths open to those who opt for a degree in engineering or construction.